NYPD officer shot in the head, dies in hospital

 Story highlights

-- The police officer's shooting was unprovoked, authorities say
+- Officer's shooting in command vehicle in the Bronx was "unprovoked," authorities say

 - The suspect was shot and killed by police